jina-ai/agentchain/README.md

 4. Install `ffmpeg` library (needed for whisper): `sudo apt update && sudo apt install ffmpeg` (Ubuntu command)
 5. Run the main script: `python main.py`

+## System requirements
+As of da588a728c390fb538fd361d4f41dd50aa193751, it is needed to have at least 29 GB of GPU memory to run the AgentChain.
+However, make sure to assign GPU devices correctly in `main.py`.

+You can comment out some tools and models to reduce the GPU memory footprint (but for less capabilities).

 ## Acknowledgement
 We appreciate the open source of the following projects: